aleokdev/casio-dungeons/README.md

 N, M, V, W, G, H, R, Q, C, D [Temporal]

 Once it is on the "Default" folder, expand it, expand the "Program" folder, and move the already imported files you grabbed in to the "Program" folder from the calculator.
 Then, disconnect the cable.
 Now you can play on your calculator!
-Just press MENU > 9, select RPG V2.0 and press EXE to play.
+Just press MENU > 9, select RPG V2.0 (main game) or LVLEDIT (level editor) and press EXE to start.
 Have fun!